-A tooth consists of enamel, dentin, the pulp and the cementum.
+Human tooth structure consists of enamel, dentin, the pulp and the cementum.
 There are 4 different types of teeth; incisors, canines, pre-molars and molars.
-This lesson, human tooth structure for kids, teaches you all what you should know about your teeth, such as the types of teeth, number of teeth, functions of teeth, human tooth structure, how to protect your teeth and many more.
+This lesson, human tooth structure for kids, teaches you not only about human tooth structure, but also about tooth decay, preventing tooth decay and taking care of your teeth.

 Unlike some of your body’s organs, such as brain, heart and lungs, your teeth were not prepared to function from the day you were born.